 Arkansas Children’s Comprehensive Pediatric Epilepsy Program is the only program in the state with a National Association of Epilepsy Centers (NAEC) Level 4 accreditation, providing the most advanced care for children with epilepsy.
 Our board-certified doctors are trained to evaluate, diagnose and create an individualized plan for your child.
-Learn more about our neurology program.

-There is a chance that your child could lose consciousness during a seizure, so there are certain circumstances that your child should avoid or be closely monitored.
-Your child’s life could be at risk if he/she were to lose consciousness during certain activities.
+If your child has been diagnosed with Epilepsy, there is a chance that your child could lose consciousness during a seizure, so there could be certain circumstances and activities that should be avoided or closely monitored.

 Manage your child's medical information and connect with your Arkansas Children's medical team anytime online!Log in to MyChart